Holoscope: Open and Lightweight Telescope & Honeypot Platform: Introduction

-We introduce \sysname{}, a novel distributed and scalable cybersecurity observatory developed within the PROTECT-IT/SERICS nationwide project.
-It is designed to simplify the deployment and management of sensors across multiple geographically distributed networks owned by different organisations. \sysname{} aims to create a configurable, scalable network of passive and reactive sensors that continuously collect, process, and share unsolicited and potentially malicious traffic from diverse vantage points, producing high-value data that the research and security communities can leverage to extract and model new attack patterns and to study large-scale adversarial behaviour.
+We introduce \sysname{}, a distributed and scalable cybersecurity observatory developed within the PROTECT-IT/SERICS~\cite{serics2026} project. \sysname{} simplifies the deployment and management of Internet-exposed sensors across geographically distributed networks owned by different organisations.
+It enables a configurable network of sensors that continuously collect, process, and share unsolicited traffic from diverse vantage points, producing high-value data for modelling attack patterns and studying large-scale adversarial behaviour.
+We provide an overview of \sysname{} in~\cref{fig:holoscope_architecture}. \IEEEpubidadjcol At the time of writing, \sysname{} is running across 10 organisations — including universities, service providers, and cloud infrastructures — in Europe, the US, and Brazil.
+It runs on Unix-based physical or virtual systems, ensuring broad deployability.
+The platform is publicly available at https://github.com/SmartData-Polito/Holoscope.
+The traffic dataset is available under a non-disclosure agreement due to the sensitive nature of the traffic traces.
+The remainder of the paper is organised as follows: \Cref{sec:rel_work} reviews related work on distributed telescopes and honeypot networks; \Cref{sec:holoscope} presents \sysname{}’s design, operation, and modules; \Cref{sec:deployment} describes its real-world deployment and observed traffic insights; and \Cref{sec:conclusion} discusses the lessons learned.

-At the time of writing, we have deployed \sysname{} across 10 organisations, including university campuses, service providers, and cloud infrastructures, in Europe, US and Brazil.
-We primarily operate \sysname{} as a distributed darknet, with honeypots selectively activated at different times and locations. \sysname{} is the first platform that offers an open-source, out-of-the-box, container-based, distributed cybersecurity observatory running on edge Kubernetes clusters. \sysname{} will be publicly available upon acceptance.
-In this paper, we present \sysname{} design and implementation, the core modules we foresee deployed in the platform, some initial deployment experience, and look forward to extending it to more collaborators.

-We identify requirements that \sysname{} must satisfy in \Cref{tab:requirements}.
-These are divided into operational requirements, i.e., the functionalities \sysname{} must provide; and management requirements, which define how \sysname{} must handle sensors.